learning-zone/react-basics/README.md

 In this example, we loop through every character in the string, replacing spaces as they occur.
 Just looking at the code, it doesn\'t say much.
 Imperative requires lots of comments in order to understand code.
 Whereas in the declarative program, the syntax itself describes what should happen and the details of how things happen are abstracted way.

+### **Declarative programming**

-**Declarative programming** is a programming paradigm that expresses the logic of a computation without describing its control flow.
+It is a programming paradigm that expresses the logic of a computation without describing its control flow.

 **Example**